-This particular type of detector uses high purity undoped n-type InSb and has a geometry which not only gives high electrical impedance, but presents maximum detection area to the incoming signal over a wide range of wavelengths and therefore reduces the problems associated with signal coupling, particularly at long wavelengths.
+This particular type of detector uses high purity undoped n-type InSb and has a geometry which not only gives high electrical impedance, but presents maximum detection area to the

 This detector is usually operated at 4.2K.
 However, a slight increase in sensitivity is available by reducing the operating temperature by pumping on the main liquid helium bath.
 At higher operating temperatures, speed of detection increases at the expense of sensitivity.